payjoin/nolooking/README.md

    - Lines starting with `lnd_` specify your connection to your bitcoin node.

    - You will be able to view the nolooking site on `bind_port` and the payjoin endpoint will be `endpoint` (e.g. can be a domain).

-4. (Optional) nolooking uses [env_logger](https://docs.rs/env_logger/latest/env_logger/) to log messages varying priority.
-Use `RUST_LOG` env var to set your log priority.
-Valid options are error, warn, info, debug, trace
-5. Run with `RUST_LOG=debug nolooking --conf nolooking.conf`.
+4. Run with `nolooking --conf nolooking.conf`
-6. Visit Nolooking on [127.0.0.1](http://127.0.0.1:3000) and queue some bitcoin channels.
+5. Visit Nolooking on [127.0.0.1](http://127.0.0.1:3000) and queue some bitcoin channels.
-7. Generate the QR code, pay it or share it!
+6. Generate the QR code, pay it or share it!
 Once a payjoin transaction has enough confirmations, your new lightning channels will be established and you can move your sats over the lightning nework!

 ## Expected fee savings